 Familiar hymns reharmonized with fresh harmonic color — reverent, expressive, and written for worship, not the concert hall.

-These aren't novelty arrangements.
-They're built around the same reverence as the original hymns, with added harmonic color that deepens the emotional impact.
-A sacrament meeting prelude becomes a moment of genuine musical discovery.
-Congregational singing feels richer when the organist is doing something more than playing the printed chords straight through.
+These are not novelty arrangements.
+They are built for worship settings, with harmonic color that deepens the emotional impact without distracting from the melody.
+A sacrament meeting prelude becomes a moment of genuine musical discovery, and congregational singing feels richer when the organist has more than the printed chords to work with.

 What reharmonization sounds like in practice